 The traditional way of making kuksa isn’t called carving, it is a method of pulling.
 A hand made burl kuksa a real treasure to hold on to.

 Some people believe that every self-respecting outdoorsman should craft their kuksa by themselves.
 If you get this kind of idea to your head, remember that you need a permission from the forest owner to go and pick burls from the forest.
-I have one burl drying and waiting for me to begin my project some day.
+I have one burl drying and waiting for me to begin my project someday.

-Most Finnish kuksas are made usually from birch burl imported from Russia as Finnish raw material is scarse.
 Fresh burl is machine cut into blanks that are boiled in salt water.
 The salt water treatment makes them durable.
 After that the blanks are hand carved into their final shape, treated with coffee, sanded, and oiled.
 You can recognize burl kuksa by its lightly salty taste.

 Where to buy a Finnish kuksa?

-Most souvenier shops and even grocery stores in Lapland sell kuksas, but beware that there are many different types of kuksas in the market in different price range.
+Most souvenir shops and even grocery stores in Lapland sell kuksas, but beware that there are many different types of kuksas in the market in different price range.
 If you are looking for an original Finnish kuksa made of birch burl, make sure that its tag states the country of origin and raw material used.
 Sámi Duodji is the name from which you can recognize original Sámi handicraft.
 Check out for example Duodji Shop, or Pahkataide (not sponsored links) for kuksas made in Finland.

-How to take care of your kuksa?
+How to take care of your kuksa drinking cup?

 Many instructions recommend rubbing used coffee grounds to the inside of the cup to create a protective grease layer in it before you even take it into use.
 This makes the cup to dry even faster, and dry and salty surface keep bacteria away.
 If burl kuksa tastes too salty in the beginning, it can be rinsed with warm coffee to clean.
 Salt dissolves into warm liquid in few minutes.